 - Be selective about what you buy.
 Avoid items like used electronics, baby products, and products with multiple parts, as these can be risky or hard to resell.
 On the flip side, simple and functional everyday items are often easier to sell and less likely to be defective.

 - Don’t forget to account for shipping costs, which can sometimes make a seemingly good deal less profitable.

 Where To Buy Amazon Return Pallets For Sale

-In addition, there are many Amazon liquidation companies out there that buy from Amazon and other independent businesses and take a cut of every sale.
+These Amazon liquidation companies buy from Amazon, online independent businesses and other online resellers, and take a cut of every sale.

 Amazon Liquidation Auctions

 Amazon Liquidation Auctions is the official b2b marketplace where you can buy overstock merchandise directly from Amazon.
 In 2018, Amazon partnered with B-Stock to launch Amazon Liquidation Auctions.